 In my market, the multiple typically ranges between 5 to 8x the past three years average profit (yearly) but in SAAS businesses, ranges may fall in the 8 to 12x range.

-“Figuring out startup valuation is no easy task for an investor because most of them have very low intangible/intangible assets ratio.
-In other words, a potential investor should calculate a value of ideas, know-hows and human potential of the team.
+“Figuring out startup valuation is no easy task for an investor because most of them have very low intangible/intangible assets ratio (ex venture capital firms).
+In other words, a potential startup investor should calculate a value of ideas, know-hows, and human potential of the team.

 “In Rare Carat’s conversations with VCs, we were surprised to find that it was not so much the ‘value’ of our company from metrics like monthly revenue — but more about the ‘stake’ the investor is receiving for their money — with a rule of thumb that investors will desire something in the neighborhood of 20 to 25 percent.
-So to oversimplify, we’ve found it to roughly be five times the amount you are raising.
+So to oversimplify, we’ve found the value of a startup is roughly five times the amount you are raising.

 The temptation here is to maximize your valuation, but this creates a new problem for you in the future when you go to raise your next round (bad things happen to founders in down rounds).
 So shoot for a strong and reasonable valuation, but don’t shoot yourself in the foot.”

 “As a founder, I want to build a big operational business and have enough stake when it’s sold.
 My method is control based: What valuation leaves me enough stake on the exit.
-I have seen enough situations when the business needed to raise, but due to wrong evaluations on early rounds and subsequent terms on the late rounds founders did not have an incentive to grow the company further.
+I have seen enough situations when the business needed to raise, but due to wrong evaluations on early rounds and subsequent terms on the late rounds, founders did not have an incentive to prove startup worth or grow the company further.

-I build a model cap table with the main stages my business should go through (depends on the type of the business).
-That gives me a tool for sensitivity analysis on what valuation and other terms are acceptable on early rounds to have a good exit.
-Of course, I assume that on Series A and later the valuation will be based on revenue or EBITDA.”
+I build a model cap table with the main stages my business should go through (depends on the business model).
+That gives me a tool for sensitivity analysis on what valuation and other terms are acceptable on early rounds of pre revenue startups to have a good exit.
+Of course, I assume that on Series A and later the valuation will be based on revenue growth or EBITDA.”

-“As a Certified Business Appraiser with 20 years of experience, I have done many startup valuations in many different industries (IT, bio-tech, consumer products, etc.).
-My preferred method is the Discounted Cash Flow Method.
-The key to using this method correctly for startups is:
+“As a Certified Business Appraiser with 20 years of experience, I have done many startup valuations for in many different industries (IT, bio-tech, consumer products, etc.).
+My preferred valuation method is the Discounted Cash Flow Method.
+The key to using this valuation method correctly for valuing startups is:

-1. Estimating the total market for the startup’s product or services and its expected growth.
+1. Estimating the total market for the startup company’s product or services and its expected revenue growth.